XenitAB/xenitab.github.io/blog/2022-02-24-starboard.md

 The first issue we found was that the Starboard operator doesn't generate any metrics of how many CVEs that we have per container image.
 As a part of XKS we supply our customers with monthly reports and we want to be able to provide them with simple visualization to see the number of critical CVEs on their applications.
-It turns out that we weren't the only ones with this problem and the great people over at giantswarm had implemented a solution for this called [starboard-exporter](https://github.com/giantswarm/starboard-exporter).
+It turns out that we weren't the only ones with this problem and the great people over at Giantswarm had implemented a solution for this called [starboard-exporter](https://github.com/giantswarm/starboard-exporter).

 We helped out to clean up their [helm chart](https://github.com/giantswarm/starboard-exporter/pull/27) a bit and then started to use their exporter in production.

-This made it possible for us to start generating the metrics but we noticed that the data was strange.
-And we realized that it was due to duplicate data.
+This made it possible for us to start generating metrics but after some time we realized that the data was strange, this was due to duplicate multiple metrics for the same CVE.

-By default Starboard generates a vulnerability report per replica set, instead of one per deployment.
+By default Starboard generates a vulnerability report per Kubernetes replica set, instead of one per Kubernetes deployment.
 This can be a good thing to be able to simply compare CVEs between versions of your application.
 But when trying to get a overview of the number of CVEs in a Kubernetes cluster it creates a few issues.

-To solve this we introduced a new environment variable `OPERATOR_VULNERABILITY_SCANNER_SCAN_ONLY_CURRENT_REVISIONS` in [#870](https://github.com/aquasecurity/starboard/pull/870) and if set to true it will only create vulnerability report for the latest replica set in a deployment.
+To solve this we introduced a new environment variable `OPERATOR_VULNERABILITY_SCANNER_SCAN_ONLY_CURRENT_REVISIONS` to Starboard in [#870](https://github.com/aquasecurity/starboard/pull/870) and if set to true it will only create vulnerability report for the latest replica set in a deployment.

-Another good thing with this is that we will decrease the number of starboard jobs that is created thus lowering the amount of resources used by Starboard.
+Great now we have metrics that we can trust, but wasn't the whole point of this work to continuously scan for new CVEs in the cluster?

-Great now we have metrics that are correct, but wasn't the whole point of this to continuously scan for new CVEs in the cluster?
+The problem was that once a vulnerability report got generated it didn't get updated unless the current vulnerability report was deleted and this creates issues for long-running deployments.

-The problem was that once a vulnerability report got generated it didn't get updated unless the current vulnerability report is deleted and this creates issues for long-running deployments.
+To solve this we introduce a TTL(Time To Live) for vulnerability reports [#879](https://github.com/aquasecurity/starboard/pull/879) by implementing a new controller.
-To solve this we have helped out to introduce a TTL(Time To Live) for reports [#879](https://github.com/aquasecurity/starboard/pull/879) by implementing a new controller.
+The controller currently only supports managing TTL for vulnerability reports but could easily add the same feature to other Starboard reports.
 Setting the following config in the operator `OPERATOR_VULNERABILITY_SCANNER_REPORT_TT=24h` will automatically delete any vulnerability report older then 24 hours.

 So now we can scan our public images, we can get metrics from them and we can get updated scans as often as we want.
 But what about privates repositories?